 How to Cite a Book in MLA | Format & Examples

 An MLA book citation always includes the author(s), title (italicized), publisher, and publication year in the Works Cited entry.
-If relevant, include the names of any editors or translators, the edition, and the volume.
+If relevant, also include the names of any editors or translators, the edition, and the volume.
 “University Press” should be abbreviated to “UP” in a Works Cited entry.

 The in-text citation gives the author’s last name and a page number in parentheses.